-In April 2008, PDT applied for and received an HRO and outline planning permission for the NGCT.
 The HRO gave PDT the power to dredge for the purposes of 'construction and maintaining the works and affording access to the works by vessels from time to time to deepen, dredge, scour, cleanse, alter and improve the river bed, shores and channels in the vicinity of NGCT operations'.
-The marine elements of the NGCT project have not yet been implemented, and a marine licence will be required from the MMO prior to commencement of such works.
-An EIA has been undertaken to support the marine licence application, which was submitted to the MMO in February 2020.
+The marine elements of the NGCT project have not yet been implemented, however PDT now has a marine licence which was issued in 2022.